Mountain style is the predominant architectural theme of homes throughout the community, done tastefully and with attention to detail.

 Mountain style architectural standards have been developed to maintain consistency in “the look and feel” of the community.
 Quality custom home builders have been vetted to deliver the construction end.
 These builders have demonstrated their ability to provide quality performance and manage the challenges of construction that can include steep slope foundations, high wind conditions, and water drainage/run off, etc.

-The DRB Architectural Design Guidelines and Construction Standards have been carefully written as an informed process to achieve your goals.
+The DRB Architectural Design Guidelines and Construction Guidelines have been carefully written as an informed process to achieve your goals.
 We encourage everyone to read these Guidelines, especially the first section on General Provisions.
 This includes the design philosophy, the function of the DRB, the intent of the design standards, and an outline of the process.
 Following the process is critical to making the most of your resources, and to prevent mistakes that can prove costly later.

 If you are considering building a home in The Settings and after reading our Guidelines you have questions, we encourage you to contact the DRB early in your process at: firstname.lastname@example.org.